What should my video include? Who can I interview?

 HOW DO I PRESENT MORE THAN ONE POINT OF VIEW?

-C-SPAN's philosophy is to show multiple sides of an issue.
-Students should treat their documentary in a similar fashion, providing comprehensive treatment of their topic with different points of view.
-However, students' personal opinions are welcomed.
-We want to hear your personal views about your chosen topic, and if your views have changed or solidified while researching your documentary!
+C-SPAN's philosophy is to always show the multiple sides of any issue that we feature.
+Students should treat their documentary in a similar fashion, providing comprehensive treatment of their topic with thorough exploration of the differing points of view, including those that you may personally disagree with.
+You personal opinions are also welcomed so consider sharing your personal views about your chosen issue (if you are comfortable sharing them), and relay if your views have changed or solidified during the process of researching your documentary.

-In order to present varying opinions about your documentary's topic, you may want to interview several people who have different points of view.
-You can also discuss how your topic affects people differently.
+In order to present varying opinions about your documentary's issue, you may want to interview several people who have different points of view on your chosen issue.
+You may also choose to explore how your issue affects groups of people differently.

-You may also consider using several juxtaposing short clips from multiple C-SPAN programs throughout your documentary to show varying viewpoints.
+You may also consider using several short clips from C-SPAN of officials and experts with juxtaposing viewpoints on your chosen topic.

 WHO CAN I INTERVIEW?